llabarge13/CSE687OOD_Project1/README.md

 We used C++ 17 and the boost C++ library (version 1.79).
 We used the boost Filesystem as opposed to implementating our own file management class.

 ## Build
 Both projects use a properties sheet.
 To build the projects, you will need to change the values of the user macros BoostRoot and BoostLib in MapReduce > PropertySheet.props and UnitTests > PropertySheet.props.
+By default they are set to C:\Program Files\boost\boost_1_79_0 and C:\Program Files\boost\boost_1_79_0\stage\lib.